posita/dyce/docs/translations.md

 Now for a _twist_.
 In cooperative or solo play, a failure or success is particularly spectacular when the d10s come up doubles.
-The trick to mapping that to ``dyce`` internals (beyond the brute force approach) is recognizing that we have a dependent probability that involves *three* independent variables: the (modded) d6, a first d10, and a second d10.
+The key to mapping that to ``dyce`` internals is recognizing that we have a dependent probability that involves *three* independent variables: the (modded) d6, a first d10, and a second d10.

 [``resolve_dependent_probability``][dyce.h.resolve_dependent_probability] is especially useful where there are multiple independent terms.
-The interior of our dependent term ends up looking similar to our brute force solution of the simpler mechanic above, but without the low-level accounting.

 ``` python
 >>> class IronSoloResult(IntEnum):